Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Introduction

 \section{Introduction}

-Since the Yau-Tian-Donaldson correspondence for Fano manifolds is established, i.e. the equivalence between the existence of K\"{a}hler-Einstein (KE) metrics and the K-stability, it is desired to extend correspondence to other kinds of metrics.
-Let $M$ be a Fano manifold, it is well-known there are no KE metrics if the Futaki invariant does not vanish.
-In \cite{Mabuchi}, Mabuchi considered a kind of canonical metrics which extends KE metrics to the case of Futaki invariant nonvanishing.
-Now we call them Mabuchi solitons, as they also give self-similar solutions of the gradient flow of Ding functional \cite{inv MA}.
+Since the Yau-Tian-Donaldson correspondence for Fano manifolds is established, namely the equivalence between the existence of K\"{a}hler-Einstein (KE) metrics and the K-polystability of Fano manifolds, it is desired to extend this correspondence to other kinds of canonical metrics.
+It is well-known that a Fano manifold $M$ with nonvanishing Futaki invariant does not admit KE metrics, we can seek other canonical metrics such as K\"{a}hler-Ricci(KR) solitons and extremal metrics.
+In \cite{Mabuchi}, Mabuchi introduced a new kind of generalized KE metrics now we call \textit{Mabuchi solitons}, since they give self-similar solutions of the gradient flow of Ding functional, see \cite{inv MA}.
 Let